+And over in China, they have been making soy milk and turning it into tofu since ancient times.
 Still, I won’t deny that most store bought alternatives are little more than flavoured water, often containing as little as 2% almonds with additives.

+But worry not!
 Fortunately, it’s fairly easy to make your own!
 I gave it a try. (soak them overnight first)

 “Take peeled almonds, crush very well in a mortar, steep in water boiled and cooled to lukewarm, strain through cheesecloth and boil your almond milk on a few coals for an instant or two.”